 At 17, Kiefer won an U.S. Olympic Gold Medal at the 1936 Berlin Games for his backstroke.
 "He did it with the ease and nonchalance that are the rare privilege of only the greatest athletes," wrote New York Times reporter Albion Ross, who covered the 1936 Games.

-He accidentally fell into the ice-cold water, but rather than panic, young Adolph simply rolled onto his back and began to kick his feet until he reached dry ground.
-Falling into the canal prompted Adolph to learn how to swim and, with the encouragement of his father, he devoted his life to becoming the best swimmer in the world.
-As a youth Kiefer swam every day for hours on end, and by the age of 16 he became the first person in the world to break the one-minute mark in the 100-yard backstroke.
+Kiefer devoted his life to becoming the best swimmer in the world.
+As a youth, he swam every day for hours on end, and by the age of 16 he became the first person in the world to break the one-minute mark in the 100-yard backstroke.
 This monumental record would stand unbeaten for another 15 years.

-In the late summer of 1942, at 23 years of age, Adolph entered the Navy as a Chief Athletics Specialist in the Physical Fitness/Swimming Division.
-Kiefer was immediately alarmed by the inadequacy of the Navy's Swim Training program.
-Shockingly, Kiefer soon realized that several high-ranking Officers didn't even know how to swim, and the Navy was actually losing more lives to drowning than bullets.
-Consequently, Adolph designed and implemented a comprehensive swim training program for 2 million recruits on 6 different bases.
-According to Adolph, "The biggest thrill of my life was having people tell me that I saved their life by teaching them the 'victory' backstroke".
+At 23, Kiefer was a chief athletics specialist in the Physical Fitness/Swimming Division and was alarmed by the inadequacy of the Navy's Swim Training program.
+Several high-ranking officers didn't know how to swim and the Navy was losing more lives to drowning than bullets.
+He designed and implemented a comprehensive swim training program for 2 million recruits.